 - Follow Capability Brown's Pleasure Walk through woodland gardens to Longleat House, passing a few sculptures on the way

-- You can spend an entire day at Longleat - it's not just a safari park, though getting close to those lions and tigers is a thrill, and buying tickets at the hotel reception will give guests a 10% discount.
-As for the house, its 1,996 windows, 99 chimneys and 283 doors make it the grandest example of high Elizabethan architecture in Britain
+- You can spend an entire day at Longleat - it's not just a safari park (though getting close to those lions and tigers is a thrill), it's also the grandest example of high Elizabethan architecture in Britain, with 1,996 windows, 99 chimneys and 283 doors!

 - In Horningsham itself is the oldest working Free Church in England, the remarkable Congregational Chapel (1566).
 Inside is untouched late Georgian, with galleries and hat pegs intact

-- Just 5 times a week the village bus runs to the market town of Frome.
+- Nearby is the market town of Frome.
 Dip into the shops on cobblestoned St Catherine's Hill, then tuck into a 'pastel de Nata' or a ciabatta at La Strada Café at the top of Conduit Street (the conduit still runs).
 Frome farmers' market, on the second Saturday of the month, is one of the West Country's best

 - Stourhead has one of the grandest landscaped parks in England, with lakes, a grotto, follies and trees.
 There's a rather fine mansion too, and a charming pub - all parcelled and packaged by the National Trust

-- Beautiful Bath has shops, museums, an Abbey, restaurants, pubs, cafés, Roman baths and the wonderful Thermae Spa.
-Book lunch at the city’s simplest, finest gastropub, the King William
+- Beautiful Bath has shops, museums, an Abbey, restaurants, pubs, cafés, Roman baths and the wonderful Thermae Spa

 - Visit Glastonbury Tor - clamber to the top of King Arthur’s Isle of Avalon for a 160m-high view of the Somerset Levels; scamper down to buy some New Age crystals and roam the ruined abbey